George Speck: Potato chip

 A 1983 article in Western Folklore identifies potato chips as having originated in Saratoga Springs, New York, while critiquing the variants of popular stories.
 In all versions, the chips became popular and subsequently known as "Saratoga chips" or "potato crunches".

-The 21st-century Snopes website writes that Crum's customer, if he existed, was more likely an obscure one.
+In 2000, Snopes website writes that Crum's customer, if he existed, was more likely an obscure one.
 Vanderbilt was indeed a regular customer at both Crum's Malta restaurant and Moon's Lake House, but there is no evidence that he played a role by requesting or promoting potato chips.